 According to a 2017 report by Urban Institute, the average graduate student pays $11,110 when attending an in-state public school and $22,596 when enrolling as an out-of-state student.
 Private colleges and universities charge the highest rates, averaging $25,160.
 However, tuition differs by institution and format.

-Online master’s in digital marketing programs are typically the most affordable.
+Online master's in digital marketing programs are typically one of the most affordable master's degrees.
 For example, Concordia University of Chicago offers a per-credit tuition of $690 to all distance learners, regardless of residency status.
-The school also guarantees that this rate will not increase as long as students make uninterrupted progress toward the degree.
-Similarly, Saint Mary’s University of Minnesota charges $650 for every online credit.
+The school also guarantees that this rate will not increase as long as students make uninterrupted progress toward the digital marketing degree.
+Similarly, Saint Mary's University of Minnesota charges $650 for every online credit.

 Higher education requires substantial investments of time and money.
 Students can apply for government aid through the Free Application for Federal Student Aid.
 They should also seek support from their chosen school.
 The aforementioned schools provide scholarships for distance learners and discounts for active military and veterans.
 Local businesses and national organizations also facilitate award opportunities.

 In addition to tuition, students should consider living expenses and costs associated with technology, books, and professional certification.
 Students planning to move for school can use websites like Payscale to calculate cost of living by state and city.

 Certifications and Licenses a Master's in Digital Marketing Prepares For

 The Data and Marketing Association offers a comprehensive course and exam package.
 Students can pursue the in-person seminar or opt for online learning through 90-minute, self-paced modules.
 Topics include creative copywriting, email marketing, data governance, and mobile marketing.
 To maintain their certificate, professionals must complete 10 continuing education units within the first year.